A Mercy School

 Scripture defines and depicts Mercy as ‘faithful love’, God’s primary attribute.
 To be a person of Mercy is to respond affirmatively to all that is human and to seek the basic potential for good, beauty, truth and love in everyone.

 At Carmel College, practising Mercy is a call to action, and the choice to be merciful will express itself in peace and justice.
 Mercy goes hand in hand with self-dignity, respect for the dignity of others and a willingness to promote just social structures which celebrate the dignity of all.
+Students are encouraged to be involved in service activities both within school and in the community.

 Carmel has an educational commitment to the intellectual, emotional, moral and spiritual growth of our students.
-Through this commitment we have the mission and the means to inform the conscience of our community where economic, religious, sexual and ethnic biases exist.
+Through this commitment, we have the mission and the means to inform the conscience of our community where economic, religious, sexual and ethnic biases exist.

-Our aim is for a young woman to leave Carmel College a fully-developed person of integrity, initiative and caring awareness.
+Our aim is for a young woman to leave Carmel College a fully-developed person of courage, integrity, initiative and caring awareness.